 To get the best rates and save up to 50%, one should always make rental car arrangements before coming to France.
 I have used Auto Europe, Avis, and Holiday Auto as well as Kemwel

-and have been happy with all four.
-I have also used Budget, but haven't been all that impressed.
+and been happy with all four.
+I have also used Budget, but wasn't impressed.
 They will usually match the lowest

 rates of one another if you tell them that you've found a great rate elsewhere.

 I used to like Europe by Car the best.
-I haven't used any of the companies listed on the page in the last few years other than to rent them here in the US.
-You can also go to Travelocity and other travel sites to check on rental car rates.
+I haven't used any of the companies listed on the page recently.
+Try Travelocity and other travel sites to check on rental car rates.

-That said, one thing that I have never done, but wish that I had is to book with two companies (assuming they don't charge until you actually pick up the rental) to avoid standing in a line that is one hour long at the rental car company I have booked with when the company right next to it has no line.- Narayan Sengupta
+I always think about booking with two companies (assuming they don't charge until you actually pick up the rental) to avoid incredibly long lines at one rental car company when the company next one has no line.- Narayan Sengupta